traels/mus_api_doc/source/includes/v3/_organisation.md

 ## Teams are handles to data

-As menthined [employees](#users-and-employees) is the handle to data, so deleting an employee will remove data even though the user is still in Musskema.dk.
+As mentioned [employees](#users-and-employees) is the handle to data, so deleting an employee will remove data even though the user is still in Musskema.dk.
 In the same way the **team** is the handle the leader has to data between him and the employee.
 If you delete the team all dialog data on that team will be inaccessible to the leader.